symfony/symfony-docs/book/http_fundamentals.rst

     others are however supported in `XMLHttpRequest`_, as well as by Symfony's :doc:`Routing component </components/routing/introduction>`.

-In addition to the first line, a HTTP request invariably contains other lines of information called request **headers**.
+In addition to the first line, an HTTP request invariably contains other lines of information called request **headers**.
 The headers can supply a wide range of information such as the host of the resource being requested (``Host``), the response formats the client accepts (``Accept``) and the application the